fsharp/fsharp.org/specs/language-spec/index.md

   * [The F# 3.1 Language Specification (working draft)](3.1/FSharpSpec-3.1-working.docx) - The working draft of the F# 3.1 language specification.

 	Comments and edits are both welcome.
-To contribute to the specification, please <a href="http://github.com/fsharp/fsfoundation">fork this repository</a>, edit the working draft document, and send a pull request.</h3>
+To contribute to the specification, please <a href="http://github.com/fsharp/fsfoundation">fork this repository</a>, edit the working draft document, and send a pull request.
 	MSWord is used to format and edit the working drafts of the specification.
 Finalized versions of the specification are published as PDF.